arsatis/arsatis/README.md

 ### Hi there 👋

 ## About Me
-I am an undergraduate in my penultimate year, currently pursuing a double degree in Computer Science and Psychology.
-I am passionate in learning the theoretical foundations and parallels between machine and human intelligence, as well as in the creation of anthropomorphic artificial intelligence systems.
-I also enjoy learning about new ideas, delving into new domains, and picking up new skills.
+I am a penultimate year student at the National University of Singapore, reading a double degree in Computer Science and Psychology.
+My main interests reside in computer systems and anthropomorphic artificial intelligence.
+During my free time, I like to explore new technologies and tools by using them to build small side projects.
+If you have any interesting opportunities regarding application development or would like to collaborate, please feel free to hit me up!

-* 🔭 I’m currently working on surviving university 🙂
+* 🔭 I'm currently reading up on advanced topics in database systems and information retrieval.
-* 🌱 I’m currently learning deep learning frameworks and tools for NLP and IR
-* 👯 I’m looking to collaborate on projects on AI, ML, and NLP
+* 🌱 I'm currently working and looking to collaborate on small projects in databases/NLP.
 * 💻 Some of the languages which I am proficient in include:
-  * Python, Java, C/C++, C#
+  * Python, Java, C/C++
   * HTML5/CSS, JavaScript/TypeScript
   * MySQL/PostgreSQL
 * 📫 How to reach me: